The clearest indication that the crank sensor on your Ford 3.0L or 3.8L car, minivan or pickup has failed, is a cranks but does not start condition.

 TIP 1: The crank sensor is located right behind the crankshaft pulley, since the crank sensor's reluctor wheel is behind (and part of) the crank pulley.

-TIP 2: Since this is an On Car test of the crank sensor, you'll need to crank the engine to test it.
+TIP 2: Since this is an on-car test of the crank sensor, you'll need to crank the engine to test it.
 For this reason, the battery on your Ford vehicle must be fully charged.

 TIP 3: You'll need to jack up the vehicle to gain access to the crank sensor.
 Use a jack stand to hold the car up in the air.
 Do not trust the jack!
 Wear safety glasses to protect your eyes from falling debris.
 Think safety all of the time (your safety is your responsibility)